 The Chakra Yantra is a large metallic ring.
 I could not gather its purpose except that it is used to look at the sky.

-Prototypes or Test Models of all Yantras
+Prototypes or Test Models of all Yantras at Jantar Mantar

-For me, a fascinating part of Jantar Mantar was the prototypes of each instrument.
+For me, a fascinating part was the prototypes of each instrument.
 They kind of tell you the experiments that went behind building these precise instruments.
 You can see smaller versions of each instrument.
 For metal instruments, you can see an experiment with various metals.
 These prototypes give you the feel of standing in a laboratory.

-Each instrument has staircase for the observers to climb and take accurate readings.
+Each instrument has a staircase for the observers to climb and take accurate readings.
 As a visitor, you are not allowed to climb any of the instruments.

-It made me wonder if I should have indeed chosen a career in Physics – which is what I was majored in.
+It made me wonder if I should have indeed chosen a career in Physics – which is what I majored in.

-All big walls have arches below them – both to manage the weight of the wall and to add the contemporary aesthetics of the times.
+All big walls have arches below them – both to manage the weight of the wall and add to the contemporary aesthetics of the times.
 The place would be a bit boring without these arched windows.

 Travel Tips for Jantar Mantar, Jaipur